mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 To meet these expectations, developers have had to rely on additional software tools, such as the React library, to build the necessary functionality.
 Unfortunately, this approach adds complexity to the applications and often diminishes the role of the View component within the Rails [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) architecture, reducing it to merely serving as a [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) or [GraphQL](https://en.wikipedia.org/wiki/GraphQL) API.

-With the introduction of Hotwire, Rails aims to tackle the challenges posed by the rapidly evolving Javascript landscape.
+With the introduction of Hotwire, Rails aims to tackle the challenges posed by the rapidly evolving JavaScript landscape.
 This is in contrast to the more steadily-paced Ruby ecosystem, which tends to favor incremental and conservative evolution.
 Hotwire offers a more streamlined and cohesive approach to fulfilling the requirements of full-featured, full-stack applications.
 It achieves this by eliminating the reliance on disparate tools and aligning with the ethos of Rails as a comprehensive platform for web application development.
 Hotwire provides the tools to construct dynamic and interactive user experiences while maintaining consistency with the familiar Rails paradigms.

 ## Introduction to Hotwire Components